knickels/Player-Stage-Manual/WORLDFILES.md

 To demonstrate how to build a model of a robot in Player/Stage we will build our own example.
 First we will describe the physical properties of the robot, such as size and shape.
 Then we will add sensors onto it so that it can interact with its environment.

 ####The Robot's Body
 Let's say we want to model a rubbish collecting robot called "Bigbob".
 The first thing we need to do is describe its basic shape, to do this you need to know your robot's dimensions in metres.
-Figure [fig:BuildingAWorld:BuildingRobot:ExampleRobot:Body:BasicBigbob] shows the basic shape of Bigbob drawn onto some cartesian coordinates, the coordinates of the corners of the robot have been recorded.
+Figure [fig_BuildingAWorld_BuildingRobot_ExampleRobot_Body_BasicBigbob] shows the basic shape of Bigbob drawn onto some cartesian coordinates, the coordinates of the corners of the robot have been recorded.
 We can then build this model using the `block` model parameter[In this example we're using blocks with the position model type but we could equally use it with other model types.]:

 ![Basic Shape](https://github.com/NickelsLab/Player-Stage-Manual/blob/master/pics/robot_building/bigbob1.png)
 The basic shape we want to make Bigbob, the units on the axes are in metres.